Arizona National Golf Club

 Est. 1996

 Arizona National Golf Club (formerly known as Raven Club at Sabino Springs): Spectacular views and plenty of elevation change is commonplace on this excellent desert-style course, which nestles in the foothills of the Santa Catalina mountains.
-The layout is fair, but always challenging, with many superbly plunging holes played from elevated tee-boxes.
+The layout is fair, but always challenging, with many superbly plunging holes played from elevated tees.

 Beyond the fairways you will often encounter dense desert foliage, so accuracy is a major factor on several drives and approach shots.
 Although not as manicured as some, the feel here is wonderfully natural with any housing set well back from the course itself.